-- tude (now about 2.5 a.u.) and stretched out in time (time duration now about 15 μs).
+the pulse has been greatly reduced in amplitude (now about 2.5 a.u.) and stretched out in time (time duration now about 15 μ s).
 However, the stretch out in time is consistent with the filter bandwidth (77 kHz) and is expected for the pulse as discussed earlier in this section.
-Because of the decreased amplitude it is not possible to determine the period of the sinusoidal waves, because we have down converted to the time scale of baseband (0 kHz base frequency). - Figure 5d thus shows an FFT spectrogram of the waveform seen in Fig. 5c now with a frequency range from 0 to 77 kHz.
-When we compare this spectrogram to the one prior to down conversion (Fig. b), we see that all of the frequency information has been precisely preserved, including the pulse, and that no frequency content from outside our desired band has been shifted into the band.
-However, some low frequency noise - at the bottom of the frequency band has been artificially introduced during the down conversion process.
+Because of the decreased amplitude, it is not possible to determine the period of the sinusoidal waves, because we have down-converted to the timescale of baseband (0 kHz base frequency).

+Figure 5d thus shows an FFT spectrogram of the waveform seen in Fig. 5c now with a frequency range from 0 to 77 kHz.
+When we compare this spectrogram to the one prior to down conversion (Fig. 5b), we see that all of the frequency information has been precisely preserved, including the pulse, and that no frequency content from outside our desired band has been shifted into the band.
+However, some low-frequency noise at the bottom of the frequency band has been artificially introduced during the down-conversion process.